-- economic and consumer standards applicable - limited data requirements applicable - not required to complete Quarterly Survey - must publish annual Value for Money performance information - must submit early information on restructures - must submit relevant statutory notifications in relation to constitutional changes and disposals - not subject to annual Stability Check or periodic IDAs - subject to annual review of financial statements and, if relevant, the audit management letter.
-As appropriate, other information may be assessed e.g. if developing new homes, the regulator normally seeks and considers financial forecast information - regulatory judgements not applicable - regulatory notices issued where the regulator has evidence that provider is in breach of an economic standard or for serious detriment finding - Gradings Under Review list applicable
+- economic and consumer standards applicable - limited data requirements applicable - must publish annual Value for Money performance information - must submit early information on restructures - must submit relevant statutory notifications in relation to constitutional changes and disposals - subject to annual review of financial statements and, if relevant, the audit management letter.
+As appropriate, other information may be assessed e.g. if developing new homes, the regulator normally seeks and considers financial forecast information - regulatory notices issued where the regulator has evidence that provider is in breach of an economic standard or for serious detriment finding - Gradings Under Review list applicable - not required to complete Quarterly Survey, or subject to Stability Checks, IDAs or regulatory judgements.